Browse by Medical Category

 The research mission of the Division of Gastroenterology is to advance the understanding, diagnosis, treatment and prevention of diseases of the digestive tract, liver and pancreas.
-Discoveries into the underlying mechanisms of gastrointestinal diseases and new treatment approaches are facilitated by a large research base within the MGH and the NIH-funded Center for the Study of Inflammatory Bowel Disease.
+Discoveries into the underlying mechanisms of gastrointestinal diseases and new treatment approaches are facilitated by a large research base within Massachusetts General Hospital and the NIH-funded Center for the Study of Inflammatory Bowel Disease.

 My research focuses on understanding the epidemiology of inflammatory bowel diseases, identifying predictors of natural history of disease, and defining high-risk subgroups.
 The overarching goal of my research is to work towards improving our understanding of the pathogenesis of these diseases, and developing a personalized medicine approach to the management of IBD.

 Our research is focused on traditional, molecular, and genetic epidemiology of digestive diseases, including colorectal cancer, inflammatory bowel disease, and gastrointestinal bleeding.

 We study transcriptional regulation of gastrointestinal and hepatobiliary development and its application to regenerative medicine and cancer.

 Research on hepatitis C persistence and pathogenesis, HCV pathogenesis and HCV and HIV co-infection.

 Our research focuses on understanding the pathogenesis of non-alcoholic fatty liver disease.

 Viral hepatitis (trials of antiviral therapies for chronic hepatitis B and C); antiviral therapy for patients refractory to treatment for chronic hepatitis C; the Hepatitis C Antiviral Long-term Treatment against Cirrhosis (HALT-C) Trial.

 Molecular mechanisms of intestinal epithelial growth and differentiation; cell cycle regulation and colon carcinogenesis; thyroid hormone regulation of gut development